jgagne/ajovt3-zs20-vskk/05-presentation-storytelling.md

 ### English for Designers Home Page

-Create a home page for all content from English for Designers including <cite>Presentation Storytelling</cite> and the *optional* <cite>Five Things I Learned This Semester</cite>.
+Create a home page for all content from English for Designers including <cite>Presentation as Storytelling</cite> and the *optional* <cite>Five Things I Learned This Semester</cite>.

 - See my work-in-progress [home page](https://jgagne.github.io/english-for-designers/) as a starter, as outlined in Curriculum Vitae [Wrap-Up](03-curriculum-vitae.md#wrap-up).